Sample Answer

 Make your recommendation for solving the problem: Use the procedure in step #3 for a recommendation and implementation plan.

-I think companies in the future will follow this model because a unique company culture assures you of dedicated employees, excellent performance and the capability of inviting the best talent.
-These result in making the customers, employees, and investors happy, ultimately maximizing yields, innovation, and functional efficiency (Warrick, 2016).
-The company lays great emphasis on upholding this culture which brings all the team members together to form one big family.
-Developing a friendly, warm and exciting environment is the key to a motivated team that looks forward to giving the best.
-Informal interactive activities which are often done outside the usual office or workplace setting, are essential and active contributors to team building.
+I think companies in the future will follow this model because a unique company culture assures you of dedicated employees, excellent performance, and the capability of inviting the best talent.
+These make the customers, employees, and investors happy, ultimately maximizing yields, innovation, and functional efficiency (Warrick, 2016).
+The company emphasizes upholding this culture which brings all the team members together to form one big family.
+Developing a friendly, warm, and exciting environment is the key to a motivated team that looks forward to giving the best.
+Informal interactive activities, often done outside the usual office or workplace setting, are essential and active contributors to team building.

 References